sjbylo/lab-ocp4/workshop/content/exercises/30-fork-the-repo.md

 ---
 That's the end of this lab.

-Now you have fetched the source code, the next lab will get that code running on OpenShift.
+Now you have forked the source code, the next lab will get that code running on OpenShift.